Everything you need to know about clear aligners – Invisalign® Adelaide

 Can I use my health insurance?

-If a Specialist Orthodontist is treating you, you can claim your ‘extras’ private health cover for clear aligner treatment.
+If a Specialist Orthodontist is treating you, you may be able to claim your ‘extras’ private health cover for clear aligner treatment.
 If you don’t use a Specialist Orthodontist then you may not be covered.

 Please check with your insurance company first before booking your initial consultation.
 Is your health fund on this list?
 We put together more info about health funds here which may help.

 Making a booking is easy!
-You can book online at a time that suits you, or give us a call.
-Contact us here to arrange a suitable time.
+You can book online anytime, at a time that suits you, or give us a call on 133 862 (Mon – Fri, 8am – 5pm) to arrange an appointment.

 Your Specialist Orthodontist in Adelaide